aishwaryamsd/Aishwarya8086/Data Entry Analysis/DataEntryAnalysis.md

 - The blank yellow spaces or blank data should be eliminated or appropriate data should be given.
 - The meaning of the highlighted data (in a different color) should be explained or not used at all.
 If more than one color is used then the meaning for each should be mentioned.
 - The file name should be consistent.
 This makes it easier to manage and understand.
 Like, '_Plankton_Data_<year>_', where year could vary for all their analysis over the years.
 For example, 'Plankton_Data_2017', 'Plankton_Data_2018' and so on.
 - The tab names used should be consistent.
-Also every file should have a tab called 'Reference' where all the column names, color-codes, shortforms, etc. are explained for the user's reference and understanding.
+- Also, every file should have a tab called 'Reference' where all the column names, color-codes, shortforms, etc. are explained for the user's reference and understanding.
 - Units for all the numbered data should be mentioned like 'Celcius/Farenheit', 'Meters', 'Liter/Milliliter', etc.
 - A 'CollectionTime' column is needed to record when the plankton samples were collected.
 The data can simply be mentioned in 'Am/Pm'.
 - I have removed the column 'z' and not mentioned a column for station as the information is not clear.
 If needed a 'Station/Location' column can be added by the organization and the same can be explained in the 'Reference' tab.